 The purpose of this Policy is to summarise the obligations imposed by child protection legislation on the College Council, College staff, contractors and volunteers at the College and to provide guidelines as to how the College will deal with certain matters.

 Child protection is a community responsibility.

-1.2.
-Key legislation
+Key legislation 1.2.

 There are four key pieces of child protection legislation in New South Wales: